ibexa/documentation-developer/docs/getting_started/install_using_composer.md

 ### Installing another distribution

 eZ Platform exists in different distributions.
-You select the distribution by when performing the `ezplatform:install` command, by using the correct installation type.
+You select the distribution when performing the `ezplatform:install` command, by using the correct installation type.
 It depends on the meta-repository you are using.

 !!! caution "Demo installation"